 Shrubs should be used to complement architectural features and not to obstruct views from windows to amenities.

 Brick or stone edging needs concrete footing, so edging is level around home.
 There must be only one type of edging.
-It has to be consistent and approved by the NCC.
+Small round stone edging is permitted with the stone being no larger than 6-8 inches in diameter and continuously laid.
+Flagstone edging is permitted either stacked or vertical.
+It must be continuous and buried to a depth of 6 inches with no more than 6 inches above the ground on the vertical.
+All edging has to be consistent and pre-approved by the NCC.

 Garage doors and driveway parking areas facing adjacent lots shall be screened with shrubs and trees near the property line.

 Landscape screening is required at all locations in which living areas of a home are visible to and from home(s).